EliasofIX/dotfiles/readme.md

 # These are my dotfiles

-> *“They’re called dotfiles because they begin with a dot — a Unix convention to hide configuration files from plain sight.
+> *“They’re called dotfiles because they begin with a dot, a Unix convention to hide configuration files from plain sight.
 > What you hide reveals who you are.”*